Aadv1k/reddit-tts-gui/README.md

   - [x] Nsfw filter
 - Visual enhancements
   - [x] Slicing longer posts into to frames or jpg(s)
-  - [ ] Adding the author, and upvotes
 - Wrapping it all up into a nice ~~tkinter~~ pysimplegui window
   - [x] Implemented option for reading post or comments (with title)